Hangary/Flask_Food_Ordering/LogBook.md

 - Discuss about iteration 2
 - Modify user stories according the advices from our tutor
 - Finish a hand-written CRC cards and Class diagram
+- Agree to the development plan for next week

 Requirements Elicition: